puppup420247-org/EdgeEnterprise/edgeenterprise/edge-ie-mode.md

     ![Click OK or Apply to save settings](./media/ie-mode/ie-mode-11-b.png)

 ### To configure the "Configure the Enterprise Mode Site List" policy:

+> [!NOTE]
+> This policy lets you create a separate Enterprise Mode Site list.
+Enabling this policy overrides the settings in the "Use the Enterprise Mode IE website list" policy, provided that "Configure Internet Explorer integration" is enabled.
+Disabling or not configuring this policy doesn't affect the default behavior of the "Configure Internet Explorer integration" policy.

 1. Create or re-use a Site List XML
     1. All sites that have the element _\<open-in\>IE11\</open-in\>_ will now open in IE mode.